-Dia Walrath is a transactional associate and a member of Nixon Peabody’s Project Finance and Public Finance team.
-She serves as bond counsel, disclosure counsel, and underwriter’s counsel on matters related to the issuance of tax-exempt and taxable municipal securities.
+Dia Walrath serves as bond counsel, disclosure counsel, and underwriter’s counsel on matters related to the issuance of tax-exempt and taxable municipal securities.
 Prior to joining Nixon Peabody, Dia served as a legislative aide in the United States Senate and was a member of the U.S. Senate Black Legislative Staff Caucus.

-My practice focuses on assisting states, cities, counties, school districts, airport authorities, transportation authorities, and 501(c)(3) nonprofits achieve their refunding and capital improvement financing needs.
-I serve issuers and borrowers by drafting legal documents for general obligation bonds, certificates of participation, commercial paper, and lease revenue bonds.
-I also conduct due diligence analyses and advise clients in securities law disclosure compliance.
-I’ve assisted in securing voter approval for bond issuances to finance educational projects.
-I also work on a variety of innovative offerings, including the financing of a project that repurposes rice straw to produce medium density fiberboard for manufacturing, as well as a program utilizing a tax credit to address homelessness and mental illness in the state of California.
+My practice primarily assists states, cities, counties, school districts, airport authorities, transportation authorities, and 501(c)(3) nonprofits to achieve their refunding and capital improvement financing needs.
+I serve issuers and borrowers by drafting legal documents for general obligation bonds, certificates of participation, commercial paper, Mello-Roos financings, lease revenue bonds, and other various types of debt financing documents.
+I also advise clients in securities law disclosure compliance.
 Once our work is complete and projects are underway, I am energized by the direct positive impacts I see in my community.

-As the COVID-19 pandemic continues to challenge the municipal market, an issuer’s financial condition and projections will face increased scrutiny.
+As market volatility continues to challenge the municipal market, an issuer’s financial condition and projections will face hurdles in maintaining accuracy and may be under increased scrutiny.
 I look forward to working closely with my clients in evaluating alternative financing and borrowing mechanisms to achieve their goals and crafting clear, accurate disclosures to keep investors properly informed.